 Coach Scott Brooks and his players no doubt have grown weary of the incessant comparisons between this year’s Thunder team and last year’s.

 Then again, it’s the franchise’s second season of existence, which leaves only one point of reference.
 This year’s Thunder vs. last year’s Thunder.
 There’s no other way to compare.
 Considering what has transpired so far in 2009-10, there actually is no comparison.
 Further proof came with Monday night’s 106-88 demolition of the New York Knickerbockers, who incidentally bear no resemblance to the 1970 world champion Knicks.
 Thunder locals have compared last season to this season at least 1,000 times.
 Make it 1,001.
 Last season, the Thunder’s 21st victory didn’t come until March 31, when only eight games remained on the schedule.
 That Thunder team was 21-53 at the time.
 This Thunder team is now 21-16.
 That’s the same victory total with 37 fewer losses.
 If you’re not impressed, you should be.
 If you’re not amazed, you should be.
 If you’re not somewhat shocked, you should be.
 The only people not impressed, amazed or somewhat shocked by all this evidently are the players and coaches.
 Before Monday’s mismatch, big-time New York media asked the exact same questions we’ve been asking Thunder personnel all season long, and Brooks provided the exact same answers.
 "I don’t know if ’surprised’ is the right word," Brooks said, trying to explain his team’s turnaround.
 "I know the guys worked hard all summer long, and the work is paying off.
 We’ve got a lot of basketball left.
 We still have to keep working, keep improving.
 I like the way the guys are meshing with one another.
 They believe in the style of play and how we win basketball games.
 We have to defend.
 We have to rebound and score off our defense."
 Yada, yada, yada.
+We’ve heard this all before, probably because it happens to be true.
+Against the Knicks, the Thunder worked hard, meshed well, defended, rebounded (for the most part) and scored off its defense, just like Brooks said his players should.
+The Thunder trailed for a total of 24 seconds Monday night.
 Box score from Monday's game

 MORE FROM NEWSOK